 Children who have been immunised overseas may require additional vaccines to meet the Australian Immunisation Program schedule.
 Please ensure your child is recorded on the Australian Immunisation Register.

 Your GP may be able to transcribe your child’s overseas immunisation history and provide catch up immunisations if required.
 They can also advise you on immunisations your child requires to meet the Australian National Immunisation Program schedule.

 ACT Health provides this service for children under the age of 10.
-Please send the following information to the Health Protection Service if you would like us to do this for you.
+To request a transcription of your child’s immunisation records please complete the Request for Transcription of Immunisation Records online form or send the following information to the Health Protection Service if you would like us to do this for you.